 Water quality regulations aim to improve the conditions of water bodies so they can support their full range of beneficial uses.
-These conditions are often shaped by the cumulative influence of the watershed's physical, natural, and land use characteristics detailed in the sections above and may lead interested parties within the RH WA to pursue certain strategies over others to address the WA's impairments more effectively.
-The following are general waterbody conditions for the RH WA, which have been summarized from key efforts to date, such as those shown in Table 1-1, that may influence related strategies:
+These conditions are often shaped by the cumulative influence of the watershed's physical, natural, and land use characteristics detailed in the sections above and may lead interested parties within the SSMB WA to pursue certain strategies over others to address the WA's impairments more effectively.
+The following are general waterbody conditions for the SSMB WA, which have been summarized from key efforts to date, such as those shown in Table 1-1, that may influence related strategies:

-- Impaired waterbodies (Los Angeles River and Rio Hondo) with regulatory Total Maximum Daily Loads (TMDLs) for metals, bacteria, nutrients, and trash.
-Cyanide is being considered for inclusion on the section 303(d) list. - High levels of bacteria in the Los Angeles River, specifically at Compton Creek and the confluence of the Rio Hondo. - Effluent from six water reclamation plants is discharged into the Rio Hondo above the Whittier Narrows Dam. - High annual pollutant load, especially metals (zinc, copper and lead) (Figure 2-6). - Pollutants primarily from urban runoff: roads, automotive wear (brakes, tires), industrial sources, and trash. - Minimal natural filtration due to concrete channelization of the Rio Hondo and Los Angeles River causing pollutants to be quickly transported downstream. - Existing water quality Projects (e.g., trash capture, debris basins) partially address impairments, but significant opportunities for improvement remain. - In January 2025, ten wildfires devastated Los Angeles County, generating postfire conditions with significantly elevated water quality risks that should be considered in the design of stormwater management Projects.
-Burned areas contribute high sediment loads, ash, nutrients, and fire-related contaminants (e.g., heavy metals, polycyclic aromatic hydrocarbons (PAHs)) to downstream flows.
-These pollutants can impair receiving waters, reduce infiltration efficiency, and overload pretreatment systems in stormwater capture infrastructure.
+- The Dominguez Channel drains a highly industrialized area and is listed on the Clean Water Act Section 303(d) list of impaired waterbodies with regulatory Total Maximum Daily Loads (TMDLs) for toxicity, total copper, total lead, total zinc, cadmium, dichlorodiphenyltrichloroethane (DDT), Total Polycyclic aromatic hydrocarbons (PAHs), and Polychlorinated Biphenyls (PCBs). - Watercourses are also subject to the Santa Monica Bay Beaches Wet and Dry-Weather Bacteria TMDL, Santa Monica Bay TMDL (Nearshore and Offshore Debris, DDT, and PCBs), and Machado Lake TMDL (trash, nutrient, pesticides, PCBs). - High annual pollutant load, especially metals (zinc, copper, lead) (Figure 2-5Figure 2-5). - Pollutants primarily from urban runoff: roads, automotive wear (brakes, tires), industrial sources, and trash. - Existing water quality Projects (trash capture and dry-weather diversions) partially address impairments, but significant opportunities for improvement remain. - In January 2025, ten wildfires devastated Los Angeles County, generating postfire conditions with significantly elevated water quality risks that should be considered in the design of stormwater management Projects. - Burned areas contribute high sediment loads, ash, nutrients, and fire-related contaminants (e.g., heavy metals, polycyclic aromatic hydrocarbons (PAHs)) to downstream flows.
+These pollutants can impair receiving waters, reduce infiltration efficiency, and overload pretreatment systems in capture infrastructure.

-Figure 2-6.
-Total zinc load in stormwater runoff across the RH WA
+Figure 2-5.
+Total zinc load in stormwater runoff across the SSMB WA